bensuperpc/infrastructure/README.md

 Check if all bensuperpc.* are replaced by your domain in [Caddyfile](caddy/wordpress/Caddyfile)

-And then, caddy will generate the certificate for you and renew it automatically :D (It's easier than certbot and nginx)
+And then, caddy will generate the certificate for you and renew it automatically :D

 | Domain name | Type | Description |
 | --- | --- | --- |